American Motors History (1954-1987)

 In March of 1987, Chrysler Corporation bought Renault's share in American Motors, plus all remaining shares, for an estimated $1.5 billion.
 Many say the purchase was instrumental in reviving Chrysler.

 After 33 years in business, American Motors became the Jeep-Eagle division of Chrysler.
-Perhaps the biggest reason for their demise was, they were just never large enough or profitable enough to compete with the Big Three.
+Although there were several reasons for their demise, perhaps the biggest reason was they were just never large enough or profitable enough to compete with the Big Three.

 Pictures courtesy: NashNut.com